tp-freeforall/breakfast/tos/chips/msp430/x2xxx/internalFlash/README.txt

 lib/net/Deluge/extra/msp), with the notable difference that only 63 bytes are available (instead of 127).

+The TLVStorage interface defines a set of commands that can be used to manipulate the "tag-length-value" structure that is generally found in segment A (containing DCO and ADC12 calibration constants, plus some extra space).

 !!!PLEASE NOTE!!!!
 All of these components assume that the flash module's clock generator is already set up (e.g. in the platform initialization process).
 If